-- Builds nurturing relationships with young women and men who often lack family support.
+In addition, CiC offers a variety of workshops and builds nurturing relationships with young women and men who lack family support.

 In the last three years (since Jan 2020), CiC has distributed 603,903 items to our community and assisted over 10,000 people.
 CiC is a crucial and necessary resource center for families in our area.